-Governments are very quick to grab our money when the value of our property investments go up, they are never so generous when values fall – funny that!
+If you are one of those unfortunate landlords who have lost money on their property investments during this tax year?
+Can I claim these losses back please Mr Sunak?
+How about a tax refund for the loss of value in our property investments!?
+Unfortunately, Governments are very quick to grab a landlords money when the value their property investments go up, they are never so generous when values fall – funny that!

-This doesn’t obscure the fact that the deadline for the tax year 07 -08 is rapidly approaching.
+This doesn’t obscure the fact that the tax deadline for ths tax year is rapidly approaching:

 In fact landlords that wanted to submit a paper return have missed the deadline of the 31st October.
 A paper return submitted after this date will be automatically liable to a £100 penalty.